LACMIP/emu/docs/_documentation/citing.md

 - holotypes, syntypes, paratypes, lectotypes, neotypes, allotypes

 **Specimens that do not receive type numbers include:**
-- figured and unfigured hypotypes, mentioned/referred specimens
+- unfigured specimens/hypotypes, mentioned/referred specimens

 If a specimen has a _preexisting_ type number (even hypotypes), it must be referenced in-text alongside the catalog number.
 Please contact the collections manager if you are unsure what to do.